torbjorndahlen/RHMAP-BPM-Integration-Sync/README.md

 7. The sync framework propagates the updated collection and stores in the local Task Collection in the Mobile App

 ```
+### Mobile App Displaying Tasks from BPM
+Task data retrieved from BPM by the Mobile App can be displayed for example as cards:

 ![alt text](./img/cardswithtasks.png "Cards with tasks")

+### Mobile App Displaying an in queue with Tasks from BPM
+The Mobile App can display an in queue that gets updated when BPM creates new tasks:

 ![alt text](./img/myteamstasks.png "List with tasks")